 Consists mainly of gray, fine, loose to compact sand that has layers of hard, fine-grained dark-gray concretions which vary from few in to 15 in and often have tabular form.
 Includes a large amount of volcanic ash mixed in with the sand.
 Contains a number of channels filled with coarse conglomerate along ridge south of North Platte River.
 About 500 ft thick.

-SUNDANCE (Js) AND GYPSUM SPRING FORMATIONS.
-SUNDANCE FORMATION--Greenish-gray glauconitic sandstone and shale, underlain by red and gray nonglauconitic sandstone and shale.
-GYPSUM SPRING FORMATION-- Interbedded red shale, dolomite, and gypsum.
+Sundance Formation (Js) - Greenish-gray glauconitic sandstone and shale, underlain by red and gray nonglauconitic sandstone and shale.
+Gypsum Spring Formation - Interbedded red shale, dolomite, and gypsum.
 In north Wyoming wedges out south in T. 39 N.

 Mostly medium to dark-gray, brownish-gray, and black, fissle clay shale.
 Locally grades to thin beds of calcareous, silty shale or claystone, marl, shaly sandstone, and sandy shale.
 Locally contains thin seams of gypsum and sparse selenite crystals.
 Approx. max thickness 1970 ft.